CC-Canary: Detect early signs of regressions in Claude Code

 Key Takeaways

-• Auto-detects a drift inflection date via composite health score and argmax of |before - after| over candidate dates with a 0.75-sigma floor; falls back to median-timestamp split if no break clears.
+• Auto-detects an inflection date using a composite health score and argmax of delta over candidate dates with a 0.75σ floor; falls back to median-timestamp split.

 Hacker News Comment Review